 If you are not deemed at-fault in the accident, then you can either file a claim with your own insurance provider or with the culpable party’s insurance company for repairs and damages.
 Generally, it’s a smart idea to use the at-fault driver’s insurance to pay for car repairs, as they will pay for the costs.
 This prevents you from having to pay an auto insurance deductible on collision to your insurance company, for example.

 But even if you are not at fault in the accident, there are certain situations in which you may still need to file a claim with your provider.
 If the other driver doesn’t have sufficient insurance, for example, or if their insurance company questions their client’s culpability, you may need to file a claim with your own insurance company while everything gets resolved – especially if the accident leaves you without a vehicle and you need transportation to get to work, school, or other important commitments.

 More often than not, filing a claim with your insurance provider may end up in a rate increase for your policy.
 But by comparing rates near you, you can avoid wasting extra money each month on rate hikes.
-Enter your zip code below to see how much you can save.
+Use our FREE rate comparison tool to see how much you can save.